-1 medium red onion, chopped
+1 small red onion, coarsely chopped

 Salt to taste